maxned/Bot-the-Builder/Suhayb's-Log.md

 - Ran a linear regression over the data using TensorFlow.
 - Concluded that linear regression has a low accuracy rate of 61% which is close to random of 50% accuracy.

+# Mon June 4th
+- Final team meeting
+- Worked with Josue on using the parsed data and KNN to predict wins.